NavjotSRakhra/ASCIIArtCreator/README.md

 ## Introduction

-After seeing a YouTube video The Coding Train, I decided to make my own version of ASCII art generator.
+After seeing a YouTube video by The Coding Train, I decided to make my own version of ASCII art generator.
 This is designed to work in console, terminal and command prompt.
 I have tested it on terminal, and it works well.
+It takes image path as parameter and converts the image into ASCII art.

 ## Usage